BroceMfg/broce-api/README.md

 - Open another terminal tab and start a local redis server instace.
 (On Unix systems, the command is simply `redis-server`)

-- Finally, we can start the API by running `npm run dev` in our main project directory.
+- Finally, we can start a development instance of the API by running `npm run dev` in our main project directory.

 - To run tests, run `npm run test` or `npm run test:watch` to have the tests run each time code changes are saved.